 What a company spends on paid advertising shouldn’t be a static number.
 Budgets change.
 Goals change.
 Spending changes.
 There isn’t a right answer.
 However, there can (and should) be a method behind the madness.

-That said, let’s walk through a framework that can help shed some light on the budget question next time it comes up for you.
+Let’s walk through a framework that can help shed some light on the budget question the next time it comes up for you.

 - There is no absolute right answer to the PPC budget question.